Submitting samples to the Biosecurity Sciences Laboratory

 - CSIRO Sustainable Ecosystems

-- Department of Agriculture, Water and the Environment, Australian Government
+- Department of Agriculture, Fisheries and Forestry, Australian Government

 - Department of Natural Resources and Environment Tasmania Animal Health Laboratory